 A pair of Grado SR80x in a cloth carrying case live at the bottom of my laptop bag and have followed me everywhere.

-Grado has been manufacturing high-end headphones (and phono cartridges) for longer than some of the current Head-Fi crowd have been alive (and makes me feel very old), and the industrial design of their models has not really evolved all that much — which felt rather strange to those of who have been active participants in the high-end headphone revolution.
+Grado has been manufacturing high-end headphones (and phono cartridges) for longer than some of the current Head-Fi crowd have been alive (and that makes me feel very old), and the industrial design of their models has not really evolved all that much — which felt rather strange to those of who have been active participants in the high-end headphone revolution.

 Grado no longer exists in a world where they only had to worry about Sennheiser, AKG, Beyerdynamic, and STAX.